About Events For Gamers

 Conferences are geared toward industry professionals and generally closed to the public.
-They may have expo halls, but the bulk of the event consists of speakers, meeting rooms, roundtables and other discussion platforms.
+They may have expo halls, but the bulk of the event consists of guest speakers, meeting rooms, roundtables and other discussion platforms.

 Conventions feature an expo hall with a variety of products that have at least some substance in the gaming industry.
 There may be conference-type content, but this is generally light.
 They are often open to the public and have a strong media presence.

 Other Events are those events that may not fit into any of the other categories.
 Some of these events may not have a direct relationship with the game industry but support it in other ways.
 For example, Computex focuses on computer hardware for gamers.